 No. Your chances to find accommodation will not be affected by Covid-19.
 The process for finding accommodation remains the same for both fee-paying and non-fee-paying students.

 Fee-paying students should have received information regarding accommodation by email in June after paying their tuition fees.
-Non-fee-paying students can start looking for accommodation right now.
+Non-fee-paying students can start looking for accommodation immediately.

 What happens to my accommodation guarantee if I can't arrive at Chalmers in time for the beginning of the semester?

 If you are a fee-paying student and have accommodation guarantee it remains valid for the duration of the autumn semester, provided that you let us know when you will arrive at least one month in advance.

 Will my scholarship still be valid if I defer the start of my studies?